 Causes and symptoms of cervical osteochondrosis

-• long-term regular presence in one, static position;
+• long-term regular stay in one static position;

 • constant being in a state of stress, nervous tension;